 Other details at the bottom of the certificate

-- You should sign the death certificate and print your name in block capital letters beside it.
+You should sign the death certificate and print your name in block capital letters beside it.
 Your GMCnumber should also be included beside or under your name.

-- Most commonly the residence is filled in as the hospital’s address (not your own personal address).
+The residence is typically the hospital’saddress (not your own personal address).

-- If the patient died in hospital, document the consultant’s name on the little line at the bottom of the certificate (easily missed).
+If the patient died in hospital, document the consultant’sname on the little line at the bottom of the certificate (this is easily missed).

-- _____ day of ______ refers to the “Fifth” day of “April 2015” (sounds simple, but I know someone who wrote “Tuesday” in an OSCE…).
+_____dayof ______ refers to the “5th” day of “April 2015” (sounds simple, but I know someone who wrote “Tuesday” in an OSCE).

 The back of the death certificate

-- Sudden or unexpected death (inclusive of all deaths <24hours after admission to hospital)
+The death was sudden or unexpected (inclusive of all deaths less than 24 hours after admission to hospital).

-- Deceased person not seen by a doctor within 14 days before death
+The deceased person had not seen a doctor within the 14 days before their death.

-These are (helpfully!) written on the back of the MCCD form.
+These are written on the back of the MCCD form.

 How to refer to the Coroner

-Coroners are often lawyers (and occasionally doctors, or dual-qualified).
-Talk to the Bereavement Team within the hospital with regards to getting in touch with the Coroner’s Office local to you.
+Coroners are often lawyers and occasionally doctors, or dual-qualified.
+Talk to the bereavement team within the hospital for advice on how to contact the local Coroner’s office.

-Mrs June Morbid was an 87 year old lady, whom you last attended to yesterday, on the ward round with the consultant (Dr Spot).
-She had suffered with advanced Parkinson’s disease and had been admitted 4 days previously with an aspiration pneumonia.
-This did not respond to antibiotic treatment, and the decision to palliate was made by the consultant after discussion with the family.
+Mrs June Morbid was an 87-year-old lady, whom you last attended to yesterday on the ward round with the consultant (Dr Spot).
+She had advanced Parkinson’s disease and was admitted 4 days previously with aspiration pneumonia.
+Unfortunately, the pneumonia did not respond to antibiotic treatment and the decision to palliate was made by the consultant after discussion with the family.
 Mrs Morbid peacefully passed away last night with her family around her, and her death was verified by your colleague on the night shift.
 You have been asked to fill in the death certificate after your ward round.

-Mr Clive Matchstick (86 years old) was admitted to the ward a week ago from a local nursing home having vomited.
-Whilst in hospital he developed urinary incontinence and sepsis.
+Mr Clive Matchstick (86-years-old) was admitted to the ward a week ago from a local nursing home having vomited and whilst in hospital, he developed urinary incontinence and sepsis.
 He was treated for urosepsis, under the care of Dr Johnson, but unfortunately, he passed away.
-You confirmed his death this morning and had reviewed him last night before going home with his consultant Dr Johnson .
-He has a past history of: ischaemic heart disease, type 2 diabetes mellitus, Charcot’s deformity on the left foot and an amputation of the big toe on the right.
+You confirmed his death this morning and you had also reviewed him last night before going home.
+He has a past history of ischaemic heart disease, type 2 diabetes mellitus, Charcot’s deformity of the left foot and amputation of the big toe on the right foot.

-Mr Samuel Clock (75 years old) had been an in-patient on the ward you are working on for 2 weeks.
-He was being treated for a community-acquired pneumonia which was a CURB-65 score of 4.
+Mr Samuel Clock (75-years-old) had been an in-patient on the ward you are working on for 2 weeks.
+He was being treated for community-acquired pneumonia (CURB-65 score of 4).
 His condition had progressively worsened when you reviewed him with his consultant Dr Tyvand last night and the decision was made to switch to a palliative approach of management.
 He passed away this morning, with his wife by his side.
 You confirmed his death on the ward.
 He has a past medical history of ischemic heart disease, hypertension, mesothelioma, type 2 diabetes and benign prostate hypertrophy.

 This is a situation where the medical practitioner should have a conversation with the Coroner prior to issuing any certificate of cause of death as a post-mortem will most likely be required.
-Mesothelioma is a is almost always attributed to asbestos exposure and therefore falls into the category of a disease that is related to an occupation which may have contributed to the death.
+Mesothelioma is almost always attributed to asbestos exposure and therefore falls into the category of a disease that is related to an occupation which may have contributed to the death.
 The damage most often occurs 20 – 60 years after asbestos exposure.
-It would be very unlikely that you would issue a certificate, but if the Coroner instructed that you could do so, it might look a bit like this.
+It would be very unlikely that you would issue a death certificate, but if the Coroner instructed that you could do so, it might look a bit like this.

-- Southampton University Hospitals NHS Trust – Medical Certificate of Cause of Death – Notes for doctors – LINK
+Southampton University Hospitals NHS Trust.
+Medical Certificate of Cause of Death.
+Notes for doctors.
+Available at: [LINK].